lorenzomarini96/microcal_classifier/README.md

             └── 1
 ```

-The DATASETS folder can be downloaded from ???
+The DATASETS folder can be downloaded ???

-Some random images:
+The figure shows both images containing microcalcifications and healthy tissue, randomly choosen from the data set:

 <img src="docs/images/random_images.png" width="500">